imagej/imagej.github.io/_pages/TrakEM2_tutorials.md

 ## Video tutorial on measuring surfaces and volumes

-{% capture title%}
- TrakEM2 measuring surfaces and volumes
-{% endcapture %}
-{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-measure-surfaces.png" title=title link='TrakEM2 measuring surfaces and volumes '%}
+{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-measure-surfaces.png" title='TrakEM2 measuring surfaces and volumes' link='TrakEM2 measuring surfaces and volumes '%}

 In [this video tutorial](TrakEM2_measurements_tutorial "wikilink") you will learn how to: